 Common Questions About Productive Failure

-Productive failure helps learning through good teaching (Kapur, 2010).
-This teaching resolves struggles the learner faced.
-Unproductive failure happens when learners struggle alone.
-The teacher should make failure a path to understanding.
-For example, in Year 3 maths, explain the struggle helps brains grow.
+Unproductive failure happens when learners are left to struggle alone.
+The teacher's role is to turn failure into a path towards understanding.
+For example, in Year 3 maths, explain that struggle helps brains grow.

-(Kapur, 2008) showed productive failure includes instruction unlike discovery learning.
+Kapur (2008) showed that productive failure includes instruction, unlike discovery learning.
 Learners grapple with problems first, then teachers explain concepts.
 This structured struggle precedes formal teaching (Kapur, 2010; Loibl & Rummel, 2014).
 Teachers still provide expert guidance and the correct answer (Schwartz et al., 2011).

 Frequently Asked Questions